open-telemetry/opentelemetry-collector-contrib/processor/filterprocessor/README.md

 `HasAttrOnDatapoint(key, value)`

 Returns `true` if the given key and value appears in the attribute map of any datapoint on a metric.
-`key` and `value` must both be strings in the metric and function call.
+`key` and `value` must both be strings.
+If the value of the attribute on the datapoint is not a string, `value` will be compared to `""`.
 You must use the `metrics.metric` context.

 Examples: